-Under clause 4.15(a)(1), a generator, customer or MNSP must ensure that its plant meets or exceeds the applicable performance standard.
-This clause arguably imposes a strict requirement on registered participants to make certain that their plant will comply with the registered performance standard under all circumstances and at all times.
+Under clause 4.15(a)(1), a Generator, Market Customer or MNSP must ensure that its plant meets or exceeds the applicable performance standard.
+This clause arguably imposes a strict requirement on Registered Participants to make certain that their plant will comply with the registered performance standard under all circumstances and at all times.
 The Issues Paper asked whether strict compliance is appropriate.
-Submissions on this issue were as follows:
+Submissions to the Issues Paper on this issue were as follows:

-- the NGF stated it was virtually impossible for a Generator to be available and meet its performance standards 100 per cent of the time and therefore clause 4.15(a)(1)26 ought to be deleted (REGA and AusWind supported this view); - the AER supported clarifying that compliance programs are not designed to reflect an absolute compliance with registered performance standards; - MEU submitted that participants, by their very decision to become participants, had accepted the requirement to meet the standards in the Rules, including the fact that that requirement is an absolute one.
-It submitted that the absolute nature of the requirement is essential if a power system failure is to be avoided; - Powerlink encouraged the Commission to review clause 4.15(a)(1) and consider whether a participant should only need to reasonably ensure that its plant meets or exceeds the performance standard; - PIAC claimed that technical standards may need to be written to take account of the inherent problem of delivering continuous compliance in relation to some equipment, based on an assessment of the relative costs and benefits; and - Origin submitted that an absolute standard of compliance was appropriate, provided some leeway was given in enforcement.
+- the NGF stated it was virtually impossible for a Generator to be available and meet its performance standards all of the time and therefore clause 4.15(a)(1)29 ought to be deleted (REGA and AusWind supported this view); - the AER supported clarifying that compliance programs are not designed to reflect an absolute compliance with registered performance standards; - MEU submitted that participants, by their very decision to become participants, had accepted the requirement to meet the standards in the Rules, including the fact that that requirement is an absolute one and the absolute nature of the requirement is essential if a power system failure is to be avoided; - Powerlink encouraged the Commission to review clause 4.15(a)(1) and consider whether a participant should only need to reasonably ensure that its plant meets or exceeds the performance standard; - PIAC claimed that technical standards may need to be written to take account of the inherent problem of delivering continuous compliance in relation to some equipment, based on an assessment of the relative costs and benefits; and - Origin submitted that an absolute standard of compliance was appropriate, provided some leeway was given in enforcement.

-The relevant question to be considered is whether fault on the part of a participant needs to be considered in determining whether a breach of the technical standards provisions of the Rules has occurred.
-Is it more appropriate that the Rules specify a breach as:
+The relevant question to be considered is whether fault on the part of a participant needs to be considered in determining whether a breach of the technical standards